OpenCon-London/OpenCon_London-Doathon/README.md

 Collect any materials generated during the hack in your **teams's github repo**.
 If you're trying to reproduce a paper, we recommend you do this in a **jupyter notebook**, **.rmarkdown** or any other literate programming document type.
 Here's an examples of such an [**output**](https://rawgit.com/opetchey/RREEBES/master/Beninca_etal_2008_Nature/report/report.html), the [raw Rmd code](https://raw.githubusercontent.com/opetchey/RREEBES/master/Beninca_etal_2008_Nature/report/report.Rmd) (link to [.Rdm file](https://github.com/opetchey/RREEBES/blob/master/Beninca_etal_2008_Nature/report/report.Rmd)) used to create it and the github [directory](https://github.com/opetchey/RREEBES/tree/master/Beninca_etal_2008_Nature) containing materials associated with the reproduction.

+#### Collaborative note taking:

+Feel free to contribute thoughts on our collaborative [**hackpad**](https://public.etherpad-mozilla.org/p/OpenConLondon2017_Doathon)

+N.B.
+Please sign in to each etherpad, within the pad and in the upper right corner to link your name to a colour.